 When strength and stability are called for and you also want the looks to make heads turn, HardiePanel® cladding offers you the best of both worlds.
 Build with confidence knowing that HardiePanel cladding will leave a lasting impression.

 HardiePanel is a large element cladding sheet that brings real flexibility and freshness to your facade designs – at an attractive price.
-Available in a choice of three textures – smooth, traditional stucco look or cedar wood effect finish – and 21 ColourPlus™ colours, its crisp, clean lines make it a smart choice for strong, contemporary designs.
+Available in a choice of two textures – smooth or cedar wood effect finish – and 21 ColourPlus™ colours, its crisp, clean lines make it a smart choice for strong, contemporary designs.

-Our 10-year warranty guarantees that HardiePanel cladding keeps its fresh appearance for a long time.
+Our 15-year warranty guarantees that HardiePanel cladding keeps its fresh appearance for a long time.

 Alternatively, our PrimePlus finish allows you maximum choice in bespoke colour finishes.